- The Myth: More Ad Spend = More AI Visibility

 What should I do if AI platforms are not recommending my business?

-Get Your Personalized Report →Google Ads and AI recommendations are separate systems.
+Google Ads and AI recommendations are separate systems.
 Your ad budget buys temporary clicks.
 AI authority earns lasting recommendations.
-The smartest businesses in 2026 invest in both, not one at the expense of the other.
+The smartest operators in 2026 invest in both, not one at the expense of the other.
+Lock in your territory while it remains open.